Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

 - On Friday, October 22nd, Thomas Peterffy sold 20,000 shares of Interactive Brokers Group stock.
 The shares were sold at an average price of $74.12, for a total value of $1,482,400.00.

-The business also recently declared a quarterly dividend, which will be paid on Tuesday, December 14th.
-Shareholders of record on Wednesday, December 1st will be issued a $0.10 dividend.
-The ex-dividend date of this dividend is Tuesday, November 30th.
-This represents a $0.40 dividend on an annualized basis and a dividend yield of 0.56%.
-Interactive Brokers Group’s dividend payout ratio (DPR) is presently 16.06%.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 14th.
+Investors of record on Wednesday, December 1st will be paid a $0.10 dividend.
+The ex-dividend date is Tuesday, November 30th.
+This represents a $0.40 annualized dividend and a yield of 0.54%.
+Interactive Brokers Group’s payout ratio is 16.06%.

-Several institutional investors and hedge funds have recently made changes to their positions in IBKR.
-Wolff Wiese Magana LLC lifted its holdings in shares of Interactive Brokers Group by 15.9% during the 3rd quarter.
-Wolff Wiese Magana LLC now owns 1,106 shares of the financial services provider’s stock valued at $69,000 after acquiring an additional 152 shares in the last quarter.
-LPL Financial LLC lifted its holdings in shares of Interactive Brokers Group by 1.6% during the 2nd quarter.
-LPL Financial LLC now owns 10,855 shares of the financial services provider’s stock valued at $713,000 after acquiring an additional 176 shares in the last quarter.
-Geneos Wealth Management Inc. lifted its holdings in shares of Interactive Brokers Group by 10.4% during the 1st quarter.
-Geneos Wealth Management Inc. now owns 2,026 shares of the financial services provider’s stock valued at $144,000 after acquiring an additional 191 shares in the last quarter.
-Kestra Advisory Services LLC increased its stake in Interactive Brokers Group by 6.3% during the 3rd quarter.
-Kestra Advisory Services LLC now owns 3,293 shares of the financial services provider’s stock worth $205,000 after buying an additional 194 shares during the period.
-Finally, Brown Advisory Inc. increased its position in shares of Interactive Brokers Group by 3.3% in the 1st quarter.
-Brown Advisory Inc. now owns 6,245 shares of the financial services provider’s stock worth $456,000 after purchasing an additional 200 shares during the last quarter.
-Institutional investors own 19.05% of the company’s stock.
+Institutional investors have recently bought and sold shares of the stock.
+Kayne Anderson Rudnick Investment Management LLC raised its holdings in Interactive Brokers Group by 4.3% during the 2nd quarter.
+Kayne Anderson Rudnick Investment Management LLC now owns 8,752,100 shares of the financial services provider’s stock valued at $575,276,000 after acquiring an additional 358,129 shares during the period.
+Greenwich Wealth Management LLC raised its holdings in Interactive Brokers Group by 8.3% during the 3rd quarter.
+Greenwich Wealth Management LLC now owns 8,145,983 shares of the financial services provider’s stock valued at $507,821,000 after acquiring an additional 627,539 shares during the period.
+BlackRock Inc. raised its holdings in Interactive Brokers Group by 6.5% during the 2nd quarter.
+BlackRock Inc. now owns 7,308,467 shares of the financial services provider’s stock valued at $480,385,000 after acquiring an additional 446,204 shares during the period.
+Vanguard Group Inc. raised its holdings in Interactive Brokers Group by 4.1% during the 2nd quarter.
+Vanguard Group Inc. now owns 7,262,687 shares of the financial services provider’s stock valued at $477,377,000 after acquiring an additional 284,002 shares during the period.
+Finally, Select Equity Group L.P. raised its holdings in Interactive Brokers Group by 18.9% during the 1st quarter.
+Select Equity Group L.P. now owns 2,369,842 shares of the financial services provider’s stock valued at $173,093,000 after acquiring an additional 375,935 shares during the period.
+Institutional investors and hedge funds own 19.05% of the company’s stock.

 Interactive Brokers Group, Inc operates as an investment holding company, which engages in broker or dealer and proprietary trading businesses.
 It operates through the following segments: Electronic Brokerage and Corporate.
 The Electronic Brokerage segment is a direct market access broker, which serve the customers of both traditional brokers and prime brokers.